-The State of Arizona is also known as the Grand Canyon State and it is the most amazing and intriguing 48th State, situated in the south western region of the United States of America.
-With a population of 6,392,017 (according to the 2010 Census), this topographical spectacular Canyon land with its capital city as Phoenix, is endowed with rivers, valleys, national parks, cattle, cactus and sunshine.
+Grand Canyon State is the other name of Arizona.
+It is the most impressive and intriguing 48th State, situated in the southwestern region of the United States of America.
+With a population of 6,392,017 (according to the 2010 Census), this spectacular topographical Canyonland.
+Its capital city, Phoenix, has rivers, valleys, national parks, cattle, cacti, and sunshine.

 History signifies that Arizona has always been the land of the Navajo and Hopi Indians since time unknown.
-In 1539, Arizona paved the way for its first visitor, a Franciscan reverend named Marcos de Niza, who was later followed by numerous missionaries of Spanish origin, to spread Christianity amongst the Indians.
-But from 1848, after the Mexican war against Spain, Arizona came under the United States terrain.
-Since then fortune hunters, farmers, traders, explorers and various kinds of travelers from the West came here to change their destiny.
-Till 1886, the scenario was like some wild western movie with revolting Indians, the battling army, the foreigners, forts, wars, etc. But after stabilization of this eventful past, it was discovered that the land had rich deposits of valuable minerals like gold, silver, copper, etc., which attracted many to the State of Arizona like honeybees.
+In 1539, Arizona paved the way for its first visitor, a Franciscan reverend named Marcos de Niza.
+Numerous missionaries of Spanish origin spread Christianity amongst the Indians who followed him later.
+But from 1848, after the Mexican war against Spain, Arizona came under the United States’ terrain.
+Since then, fortune hunters, farmers, traders, explorers, and various kinds of travelers from the West have come here to change their destinies.
+Till 1886, the scenario was like some wild western movie with revolting Indians, the battling army, the foreigners, forts, wars, etc. But after stabilizing this eventful past, it is evident that the land had rich deposits of valuable minerals like gold, silver, copper, etc., attracting many to the State of Arizona, like honeybees.

-Due to the lushness of this enchanted land, this place started getting crowded with farmers, shepherds, cattle grazers and miners who tried to fight with each other for their territorial rights.
-The United States Marshals helped to get law and orderliness into this prosperous land thus passing Arizona to join the Union as the 48th state of United States of America on 14th February, 1912.
-The name Arizona is coined from the word ‘arizonac’ (in Papago Indian), meaning “abode of young spring”.
-Also, the climate here is very dry and hot, therefore the land seems arid, hence some people say its name derived through the expression “arid zone”.
+Due to the lushness of this enchanted land, this place started getting crowded with farmers, shepherds, cattle grazers, and miners who tried to fight each other for their territorial rights.
+The United States Marshals helped to bring law and orderliness into this prosperous land, thus passing Arizona to join the Union as the 48th State of the United States of America on 14th February 1912.
+Arizona is from ‘arizonac’ (in Papago Indian), meaning “abode of young spring.”
+Also, the climate here is arid and hot.
+Therefore the land seems dry.
+Hence, some say its name derives from the “arid zone.”

 Beautiful and natural wonders of the State of Arizona